ItzLevvie/MicrosoftTeams-msinternal/README.md

 > If you have any feedback related to Microsoft Teams (work or school), please submit them to the [feedback portal for Microsoft Teams (work or school)](https://aka.ms/teamsfeedback)

 > [!NOTE]
-> Installing these builds does not necessarily mean you will have access to new features. <br>
+> Installing these builds does not necessarily mean you will have access to new features.
 > For more information, please visit [this blog post](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-release-processes-why-do-i-not-see-a-feature-but/ba-p/2110426).

 ## Frequently Asked Questions (FAQ)